Mallorca Routes and Climbs not to be missed

 If you are only ever going to ride one more route in your life, this would probably be it.
 Choose between return distances of 115km to 162km with 2400m to 4300m of climbing.
 Coastal and forest views, quaint villages, excellent surfaces.
 This one will make your year.
 Take a bike bus to the start and ride back from Andratx.

 Regularly ranked in the top 20 routes in the world.
 A very scenic and hilly ride out to the most northern point of Mallorca, the lighthouse at Cap Formentor from Port de Pollença.
 The surface is great now all the way having been replaced in October 2014 from Formentor beach.
-Take care when entering the short but dark tunnel.
+The short tunnel now has lighting!
 We recommend riding here early in the morning, then you will see one other cyclist and some goats – come later and the hire cars and tour buses are out in force.
-Don’t forget to smile for the friendly Mallorca Cycling Photos photographer.
+2023 update, no cars from the 1st June to the 30th September!!
+Don’t forget to smile for the friendly Mallorca Cycling Photos photographers who are there during the Spring and Autumn cycling seasons.

 Bay of Pollença